wmeints/effective-llm-applications/manuscript/01-understanding-large-language-models.md

 While 30 minutes doesn't sound like a lot of time saved, it does add up and this is the worst-case scenario at a time when I didn't quite understand how an LLM worked.

-Here's the thing – that interaction looked like magic, but really wasn't.
+That interaction looked like magic, but really wasn't.
 It was the result of careful engineering, good quality prompt design, and an understanding of what LLMs can (and can't) do well.
 That's what this chapter is all about: demystifying these powerful tools so you can put them to work in your own applications.

 You've probably heard the buzz around LLMs.
 Maybe you've played with ChatGPT, Claude, or other AI assistants.
 Maybe you're skeptical about the hype, or maybe you're excited